Elsecar Heritage Centre is part of the remarkable village of Elsecar, transformed by the Earls Fitzwilliam into a thriving centre of iron and coal.

 There is opportunity to help look after the Newcomen Beam engine, classified as a scheduled ancient monument the only one of its kind still in its original location.

-Barnsley Museums will be celebrating the history of Elsecar through a new community and volunteering project, Building Bridges and Forging Ahead, supported by The National Lottery Heritage Fund.
+Barnsley Museums celebrated the history of Elsecar with a community and volunteering project, called Building Bridges during 2024, supported by The National Lottery Heritage Fund.

-Through the project, local volunteers and groups will capture and celebrate memories, objects, photographs, and archives to help share the history of their village.
-They will form the basis of a new People’s Collection of Elsecar.
+The project was a success, with local volunteers and groups capturing and celebrating memories, objects, photographs, and archives to help share the history of their village creating a People’s Collection of Elsecar.

 What Next